38 Best Guitar Brands: Top Acoustic and Electric Guitars 2020

 And, like USA Fenders, you can choose between maple or rosewood fingerboards, HSS or SSS pickup configuration, and from an array of colors.
 There are also models available with a Floyd Rose tremolo and with pretty "plus" tops.

+There is a reason the Stratocaster remains one of the best electric guitars of all time.
 At Fender, it seems the more things change the more they stay the same.
 If it ain't broke don't fix it, it seems.
 Fender is one of those brands that somehow manage to be both classic and cutting-edge at the same time.

 The most famous Gibson guitar is the Les Paul, which has been a mainstay in the music world for decades.
 The Gibson Les Paul is a high-end, made-in-the USA instrument, and it comes in a few different variations.
 Like Fender, Gibson has remained fairly consistent with their styles and designs.
 In addition to the Les Paul, other famous Gibson electric guitars include the SG, Flying V, Explorer, ES-335, and Firebird.
 Their classic acoustics include the Hummingbird.

 As mentioned above, many of these models are available as Epiphone copies, but that doesn’t detract from the mystique of Gibson.
-Gibsons are legendary for their tone and craftsmanship, and for many players nothing else will do except a real Gibson guitar.
+Gibsons are legendary for their tone and craftsmanship, and for many players, nothing else will do except a real Gibson guitar.

 No doubt you’ll see Leo Fender’s mind at work when looking at guitars like the ASAT and Legacy.
 But look a little deeper and you’ll find some innovative hardware and electronics designs, plus a few models that separate G&L from any of the other guitar brands out there.